IBM/clpsc/README.md

     freezeColNum        number of frozen columns [0]
-    fixedColours        colour settings for fixed columns [@black;@white|@black;@cyan] notFixedColours     colour settings for columns that are not fixed [@white;@black|@cyan;@black]
+    fixedColours        colour settings for fixed columns [@black;@white|@black;@cyan] notFixedColours     colour settings for columns that are not fixed [@white;@black|@cyan;@black] fkey<n>             bind a script located in the Macros sub-directory (without path) to an F key
 ```

 Displayed defaults are those of the awk script, not of `clpsc.ksh`.